brumka/PiHole-DOT/README.md

 Next we will follow the example of configuring the DNS-over-TLS gateway using the excellent [Mark Boddington's example](https://github.com/TuxInvader/nginx-dns/blob/master/examples/nginx-dot-to-dns-simple.conf).

 Note that you will need to install the NGINX NJS module.
-To do that on my Ubuntu 18.04 I had to add NGINX repository to the list of sources first by adding the following lines to  `/etc/apt/sources.list`
+To do that on my Ubuntu 18.04 I had to add NGINX repository to the list of sources by adding the following lines to  `/etc/apt/sources.list`

 ```
 deb http://nginx.org/packages/mainline/ubuntu/ bionic nginx